yrdsb-peths/hungry-animal-1MarkHuang1/README.md

 What i added to ontop of the 3 videos:
 - when 'space' is pressed during game, the elephant will move faster.
 - when game is finished, press 'b' will bring user back to menu.
+- A life system (3 life in total)